Short Takes: The Ineffable David Lynch Moment - "Scissors"

 I have in mind the fever points in Blue Velvet when Jeffrey and Sandy start to unravel before the enormity of Frank Booth's crimes.
 Both of them just kind of go to pieces - I'd say out of nowhere, but there was a constellation of evil that brought them to this moment.
 It is utter trauma, but MacLachlan and Dern sell it so intensely, it's more rattling than anything Dennis Hopper does in the movie.

 He does this again in "Mulholland Drive" during the "La Llorana" scene.
 After everything Watts has been through, again there's this fever pitch of something like abject terror and a peculiar grace.
-There are similar moments in "Twin Peaks" in the first and second season (still haven't caught up on the third - this needs to be remedied badly); and while there are moments of utter terror - Robert Blake's cameo in "Lost Highway", and for sure, the Frank Booth moments (and also the "do you like to do bad things?" scene between MacLachlan and Rossellini), these are more defined suspense build up, tension and release.
+There are similar moments in "Twin Peaks" in all three seasons; and while there are moments of utter terror - Robert Blake's cameo in "Lost Highway", and for sure, the Frank Booth moments (and also the "do you like to do bad things?" scene between MacLachlan and Rossellini), these are more defined suspense build up, tension and release.

 This "other thing" that Lynch captures is unlike any other moment I've encountered in film.
 I think it's mostly me, but it speaks to something Andre Breton wrote: "Beauty will be convulsive, or not at all."
 If anything, Lynch may be the last true surrealist in cinema.